ZhangGongjie/SAM-DETR/README.md

 </div>

-The figure below illustrates the architecture of the appended "Semantics Aligner", which aligns the semantics of "encoded image features" and "object queries" by resampling features from multiple salient points as new object queries.
+The figure below illustrates the architecture of the appended "Semantics Aligner", which aligns the semantics of "encoded image features" and "object queries" by re-sampling features from multiple salient points as new object queries.

 <div align=center>